Lypheo/vs-placebo/README.md

 - ``planes``: the planes to filter.
 The n-th plane is processed if the n-th lowest bit of ``planes`` is 1, so for example to filter all planes, pass ``planes = 1 | 2 | 4`` .
 (Yes, this is needlessly complex, but it was the simplest to implement.)

 - ``dither``: whether the debanded frame should be dithered or rounded from float to the output bitdepth.
+Only works for 8 bit.

 For details on the [debanding params](https://github.com/haasn/libplacebo/blob/master/src/include/libplacebo/shaders/sampling.h#L39) and the [dither methods](https://github.com/haasn/libplacebo/blob/master/src/include/libplacebo/shaders/colorspace.h#L275),